How to Fix Cloudy Cured Epoxy: A Comprehensive Guide

 Are there specific products designed to help clear up cloudy epoxy?

-Yes, if you look for specialized epoxy polishing compounds or clear coat products that are formulated to enhance clarity and restore shine.
+Look for specialized epoxy polishing compounds or clear coat products that are made to improve clarity and bring back the shine.